-Task 2014
+Task

-FY 2014 TIGER Grant Application April
+FY 2015 TIGER Grant Application June 2015

 STIP Revision N/A

-Plans & Specifications Development July
+Plans & Specifications Development Sept 2015

-Review & Approvals of Project Documents July
+Review & Approvals of Project Documents Oct 2015

-Project Contract Letting & Contract Approval Aug-Sept
+Project Contract Letting & Contract Approval Nov-Dec 2015

-Project Implementation (Rail Line Rehabilitation) Oct 2014-Feb 2016
+Project Implementation (Rail Line Rehabilitation) Dec 2015-Mar 2017

 The Categorical Exclusion, provided with the NETEX TIGER application materials at www.NETEXrail.org/tiger/, resulted in a finding of no significant impact.
-NETEX, the Blacklands Railroad, and NETEX's Consulting Engineer will develop the plans and specifications for the project, and coordinate with Grant Managers in the appropriate federal agency, to complete the Project Summary, Statement of Work, and Assurances and Certifications, along with any other required information or documentation.
+NETEX, Blacklands, and NETEX's Consulting Engineer will develop the plans and specifications for the project, and coordinate with Grant Managers in the appropriate federal agency, to complete the Project Summary, Statement of Work, and Assurances and Certifications, along with any other required information or documentation.

-b.
-Transportation Infrastructure in the Project Area
+B. Transportation Infrastructure in the Project Area

 This rehabilitation project will address the challenge of rail efficiency for customers along the NETEX rail line throughout the region.
-The major challenge to NETEX and BLR is the lack of funds necessary to make a complete rehabilitation of the "very poor state of repair" of the rail line.
+The major challenge to NETEX and Blacklands is the lack of funds necessary to make a complete rehabilitation of the "very poor state of repair" of the rail line.
 The last significant tie replacement project was performed in 1986 by the prior owner, Southern Pacific Railway.
 At this time only selected bad ties were replaced to maintain operations.
 Many ties on the line have date nails that show installation in the late 1930's into the 1950's.
 The ties on the NETEX line are generally 25 years old and older and are in bad to fair condition.
 Typically, these deteriorated ties cause sub-standard alignment and profile of the track and do not provide adequate support of the rail as visible in Figures 2 and 3.
 Existing, typical main line track cross tie and ballast conditions are shown in Figure 3.